 Another benefit people love is the annual round-trip companion voucher within Canada and the continental U.S. for $199 plus taxes, fees, and charges.
 To be clear, the companion voucher that comes with the WestJet RBC Mastercard is different from the voucher that comes with the World Elite version which starts at $119.
-The regular companion voucher can only be used for flights within Canada and the continental U.S. that are operated by WestJet,
+The non-World Elote companion voucher can only be used for flights within Canada and the continental U.S. that are operated by WestJet.

-The 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages is great if you fly WestJet often, while the 1% back in WestJet dollars on all other purchases is typical for a co-branded credit card.
+The earn rate is 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages is great if you fly WestJet often.
+You’ll also earn 1% back in WestJet dollars on all other purchases, which is typical earn for a co-branded credit card.
 This isn’t the best earn rate, but I think it’s decent considering the low annual fee.